ChristianChimi/R-Health-Expenditure/README.md

         - Both the original time series and the differenced series were analyzed to better understand the trend and seasonal components in healthcare expenditure.
         - The ARIMA model was then used to forecast future expenditure trends for 2023.

+## **Key Insights**
+    - 2015 Healthcare Expenditure: The analysis revealed significant disparities in healthcare spending across countries, with the top 20 countries displaying the highest healthcare expenditure in 2015.
+This insight can guide policy discussions on resource allocation.
+    - Healthcare Trends: Trends in healthcare spending for Italy and France were analyzed, showing how expenditures have evolved over time, which can be valuable for long-term budget planning and healthcare policy decisions.
+    - Expenditure Distribution: Descriptive statistics revealed a skewed distribution in healthcare expenditure, with a few countries spending disproportionately more than others, while the majority spent relatively little.
+    - Forecasting 2023: The ARIMA model forecasted healthcare expenditure for 2023, showing expected trends and highlighting potential future challenges or areas where healthcare funding might need to be adjusted.

+## **Conclusions**
+This project provided a comprehensive analysis of global healthcare expenditure trends using both R and Python for data processing, exploration, and forecasting.
+By examining expenditure patterns in 2015, long-term trends, and forecasting future spending, the project identified regional disparities and provided insights that can inform policy makers about the evolving landscape of healthcare spending.
+The ARIMA model's forecast for 2023 offers a data-driven perspective on future healthcare expenditure, helping anticipate future challenges and opportunities in the healthcare sector.
+This analysis can serve as a valuable tool for governments and organizations to make informed decisions regarding healthcare budgets and planning.

 ## **Technologies Used**
 - **Python**, **Pandas**, **R**
 - **Machine Learning for forecasting** and **statistical analysis**